 Deciding when the right time to buy your dog a wheelchair is a difficult decision for any pet parent.
-By buying your dog a wheelchair you are giving your best friend a chance to walk again, lessen their pain, and improve their quality of life.
-A dog wheelchair provides pets with support and assists a dog while walking.
-While in a dog wheelchair pets get to maintain their independence and regain their mobility.
+Buying your dog a wheelchair gives your best friend a chance to walk again, lessen their pain, and improve their quality of life.
+A dog wheelchair supports pets and assists a dog while walking.
+While in a dog wheelchair, pets get to maintain their independence and regain their mobility.

 Now that you know what a dog wheelchair does, now it’s time to determine if your dog needs a wheelchair.
 You may be asking, how do you know the time is right to purchase your dog a mobility cart?
 Here are a few simple ways to determine if your dog is ready for a wheelchair:

 Unsure if your dog needs a wheelchair?
 You can do a simple mobility test at home called the towel test.
 Here’s how to find out if your dog needs a wheelchair: slide a bath towel (or beach towel for a larger dog) and place the towel in front of your dog’s back legs.
 While holding on to each end of a towel, gently lift your dog’s back legs off the ground.
 With your dog supporting their weight with only their front legs, slowly step forward.
 If your dog can walk well, you support their rear legs, they need a dog wheelchair.
 If your dog is still struggling to step forward and its front legs splay outwards, they need a full support wheelchair with front and back wheels.